 Why?
 Well, based on a recent HubSpot survey, 65% of consumers use social media messaging apps to contact customer service.

 Let's dive into the key metrics you should be using to measure your service team's social media messaging success.

-Social Media Customer Service Messaging Metrics
+Social Media Customer Service Metrics

-1. Issues solved.
+1. Issues Resolved

 At HubSpot, our social media support team is composed of individual reps across a large number of teams and offices who also work on regular support channels.

 Ben Lawlor, a Principal Customer Support Specialist at HubSpot, who worked on Twitter support for a year, says, "The communication was quite reactionary and success was related to whether we could get the issue solved for the customer either in Twitter replies or DMs."

 While it might sound obvious, the best way to measure this is through tracking your success against your goals.